 6. Tell us about your first period.

-I remember getting my first period during summer vacation.
+I remember getting my first period during a vacation.
 My mother would always want me and my sister to work out on the terrace but we would end up playing.

 That morning, I was experiencing stomach cramps and could not comprehend why I was getting them.
 I told the same to my sister which she took as an excuse.
 I went home and informed my mother about the cramps and she realised the reason behind them.
 I went to the washroom and started crying looking at my first period blood.
 Interestingly, me and my family had planned a trip and were travelling the same night to Sikkim and Gangtok.
 Ever since then I have almost always got my periods when I am travelling.